-While generosity flows more instinctively with holidays such as Thanksgiving and Christmas, it’s essential to help financially struggling families during the back-to-school season.
+While generosity flows more instinctively with holidays such as Thanksgiving and Christmas, it’s essential to help needy children and families during this back-to-school season as well.

-Here are some things that you can do to assist those in need.Back-to-school season can be a financial burden.
+Here are some things that you can do to assist financially struggling families at the start of the school year.Back-to-school season can be a financial burden.
 Here's how you can help. #backtoschool #help Click To Tweet

 Food bank donations